Written By:

 Sometimes, the weight limit of a mount will be expressed via monitor sizes- a 27-inch display should not be attached to a wall mount rated for 24-inch models.

-That’s why it’s important to have the right monitor for the chosen mount, otherwise, you’re likely to damage or destroy your monitor, which probably then means you’ll need to look at computer monitor recycling options.
+That’s why it’s important to have the right monitor for the chosen mount, otherwise, you’re likely to damage or destroy your monitor.

 Still, for most users, wall mounts are a great way to go and aren’t too much more labor-intensive or difficult than the other major mount types.